 The Gimars steel tongue drum comes in two versions – 6-inch 8 note and 10-inch 12 note.
 We included the smaller option in our selection, as it is an excellent example of a simple yet high-quality tongue drum.
 Let’s take a look at what makes this percussion piece so great.

 This is the second compact 6-inch tongue drum option in our guide.
 The 8 tongues are tuned in the C major pentatonic scale.
 The instrument body is made of steel and titanium alloy.

 High silicone feet ensure good sound resonation.
 There are two colors available – dark grey and navy.

-The design of Giamrs tongue drum is plain yet with great attention to detail.
+The design of Gimars tongue drum is plain yet with great attention to detail.
 The instrument is smooth to the touch.
 The navy version has a leather-like texture, while the grey version has a hammered look.

 The metallic color numbers of notes are engraved on tongues – they won’t come off over time.
 The tongues are shaped like lotus leaves – an elegant design flourish.
-The Giamrs tongue drum features a silicone base that ensures a stable position; the instrument won’t slide off surfaces.
+The Gimars tongue drum features a silicone base that ensures a stable position; the instrument won’t slide off surfaces.